nqminds/SBOM-GAP/packages/docusaurus/docs/working-docs/cli/30-usage/30-usage.md

   {
     'CWE-ID': '681',
     Name: 'Incorrect Conversion between Numeric Types',
     Description: 'When converting from one data type to another, such as long to integer, data can be omitted or translated in a way that produces unexpected values.
 If the resulting values are used in a sensitive context, then dangerous behaviors may occur.Avoid making conversion between numeric types.
 Always check for the allowed ranges.Chain: integer coercion error (CWE-192) prevents a return value from indicating an error, leading to out-of-bounds write (CWE-787)Chain: in a web browser, an unsigned 64-bit integer is foribly cast to a 32-bit integer (CWE-681) and potentially leading to an integer overflow (CWE-190).
-If an integer overflow occurs, this can cause heap memory corruption (CWE-122)Chain: integer signedness error (CWE-195) passes signed comparison, leading to heap overflow (CWE-122)Chain: signed short width value in image processor is sign extended during conversion to unsigned int, which leads to integer overflow and heap-based buffer overflow.Integer truncation of length value leads to heap-based buffer overflow.Size of a particular type changes for 64-bit platforms, leading to an integer truncation in document processor causes incorrect index to be generated.',
+If an integer overflow occurs, this can cause heap memory corruption (CWE-122)Chain: integer signedness error (CWE-195) passes signed comparison, leading to heap overflow (CWE-122)Chain: signed short width value in processor is sign extended during conversion to unsigned int, which leads to integer overflow and heap-based buffer overflow.Integer truncation of length value leads to heap-based buffer overflow.Size of a particular type changes for 64-bit platforms, leading to an integer truncation in document processor causes incorrect index to be generated.',
     Extended_Description: '',
     Alternate_Terms: [],
     Likelihood_Of_Exploit: 'High',